Blaumaus/easyphys/README.md

 ```
 $ npm run build
 ```
 You did it!
-To run out app you neet to start a local server:
+To run out app you need to start a local server:

 ```
 $ npm run server